Jdoemensah/Jdoemensah/README.md

 👋 Hi there, I’m Jackson.

-I am a Doctoral Student, Enterpreneur and Educator.
+I am a Doctoral Research Student and Educator.

 My interests include sustainable materials engineering, data analytics for public policy and education in Africa